nrjl/lcm_to_ros/README.md

 * Finally, in a fourth terminal: `rosrun lcm_to_ros example_t_send_lcm`.
 This is a small LCM-only (no ROS dependencies) program that publishes a single message onto the LCM topic *example_t*
 * Confirm that a message appears in the `rostopic echo` terminal.

+## ROS to LCM
+The tool also supports generating republishers from ROS messages to an LCM topic.
+It works very similarly to the previously specified cases, except that you use the `-r` (ROS to LCM) flag when calling `lcm2ros-gen.sh` instead of `-l`.
+Note that this will overwrite any existing TOPIC_NAME_republisher node.
+This is done deliberately to avoid infinitely bouncing messages that would occur if both direction republishers were run concurrently.
+The CMakeLists entry is the same, but should be added automatically if not already present.
+The launch file is only created once though, so you might need to create your own manually to include particular republishers.

 ## Rehash tool
 I've also included a tool for overriding the [LCM fingerprint calculation](https://lcm-proj.github.io/type_specification.html). **This is not advised**, but can be handy when trying to force LCM message types to match for automated decoding.
 In general I suggest you don't use it, but if you need to, after creating a custom lcm message, add a line at the bottom of the lcm file that specifies a 64-bit fingerprint in this format (as in the example_t.lcm message, replace the 0x01... value with whatever you need it to be) `// HASH 0x0123456789abcdef`
 The tool must be run for each message (or * glob of messages) you want to create an overridden hash version of:
 ```
 ./rehash-lcm-gen.sh lcm/example_t.lcm
 ```
 This will create a new folder and hpp file with the package name specified in the lcm file appended with `_rehash`.
 You can proceed to use this message as usual, as shown in the example publisher, and it will force the LCM encoding and decoding to use the specified fingerprint value.
-The `-o` flag can be used if you also want to modify the autogenerated republishers to use the lcm message with the overridden hash values (must be used after `lcm_to_ros_generate` and must run `catkin_make` again to generate executables with overridden hash methods).
+The `-o` flag can be used if you also want to modify the autogenerated republishers to use the lcm message with the overridden hash values (must be used after `lcm2ros-gen` and must run `catkin_make` again to generate executables with overridden hash methods).